mertkzlyr/Discord-Bot/README.md

 # Discord-Bot
-A discord bot that sends daily messages.
+A discord bot that sends daily messages with gif.

 # How can i install requirements?
 Just go to the discord-bot folder from your terminal and type:<br>